 JWSC 12000.
 Jewish Civilization I: Ancient Beginnings to Medieval Period.
 100 Units.

 Jewish Civilization is a three-quarter sequence that explores the development of Jewish culture and tradition from its ancient beginnings through its rabbinic and medieval transformations to its modern manifestations.
 Through investigation of primary texts-biblical, Talmudic, philosophical, mystical, historical, documentary, and literary-students will acquire a broad overview of Jews, Judaism, and Jewishness while reflecting in greater depth on major themes, ideas, and events in Jewish history.
-The autumn course will deal with antiquity through the Middle Ages.
+Jewish Civilization I will deal with antiquity through the Middle Ages.
 Its readings will include material from the Bible and writings from the second temple, Hellenistic, rabbinic, and medieval periods.
 All sections of this course will share a common core of readings; individual instructors will supplement with other materials.
 It is recommended, though not required, that students take the three Jewish Civilization courses in sequence.
-Students who register for the Autumn Quarter course will automatically be pre-registered for the winter segment.
-In the Spring Quarter students have the option of taking a third unit of Jewish Civilization, a course whose topics will vary (JWSC 1200X).
+Students who register for the Jewish Civilization I course will automatically be preregistered for the Jewish Civilization II segment the next quarter.
+In the Spring Quarter students have the option of taking a third unit of Jewish Civilization, a course whose topics will vary (JWSC 120XX).

 Instructor(s): Larisa Reznik Terms Offered: Autumn Winter